Governance of Private Pension Funds

 Principle 2: Independence

-2.2 To ensure independence, stability, and autonomy are particularly required at the senior director level of the pension supervisory authority.
+2.2 To ensure independence, stability and autonomy are particularly required at the senior director level of the pension supervisory authority.
 The nomination, appointment, and removal of the head of the pension supervisory authority should be done via explicit procedures and transparent mechanisms.
 The head of the authority is usually appointed for a fixed term (generally between 3-6 years), with subsequent reappointment allowed (to retain skilled practitioners).

-2.3 The Pension Supervisory authority should also be funded in such a way as to ensure independence, and there should be a transparent budgetary process.
+authority should also be funded in such a way as to ensure independence, and there should be a transparent budgetary process.

 Principle 3: Adequate Resources